 Tourism was definitely one of the hardest hit sectors due to the pandemic.
 With stay-at-home orders and social distancing guidelines mandated across the world, the demand for travel industries dropped significantly.
 Several studies show that leisure air travel will recover to its full potential only by 2024 and corporate air travel by 2026.

 The COVID-19 pandemic caused the shift to e-learning in schools and universities as institutions closed down.
 This has led to the increase in enrollment of various online platforms that facilitate remote learning.

-As the pandemic pushed organizations to make their employees work remotely, cybersecurity has become an even bigger concern.
+As the pandemic normalized working remotely for many organizations, cybersecurity has become an even bigger concern.
 A study by Gartner Forecast shows that the worldwide spending on cybersecurity is expected to grow by 2.4 percent and become a $123.8 billion industry.

-People have been working from home seamlessly only because of cloud computing technologies because it provides easy data storage and data access.
+Cloud computing technologies have enabled people to work from home seamlessly because it provides easy data storage and data access.
 To adapt to the new normal, traditional companies have also migrated to cloud-based business models.
 According to a survey by Flexera, 59 percent of organizations have seen 50 percent higher than initially planned usage of cloud based technologies.

 We will next look into the change in performance appraisal trends.

 Not only has the pandemic changed the way we work, but it has also altered the ways in which we are recognized for our work.
 Here are some performance appraisal trends to watch out for in 2022: